luiscpribeiro/pokemon-js-app/README.md

 Pokedex App using jQuery and Bootstrap

-Loads the first 150 pokemon information from an external API.
+Loads the first 150 pokemon information from https://pokeapi.co/api/v2/pokemon/.

+Uses ESLint and Prettier for JS formatting.